samchon/URLVariables/README.md

 ```

 ### Usage
 In this section, we will study how to generate `URLVariables` object and convert the `URLVariables` object to the `URL-encoded string`.
 After that, we'll study how to parse the URL-encoded string and access to members of that `URLVariables` object.
+At last, we'll see global functions `URLVariables.parse()` and `URLVariables.stringify()`, handling dynamic objects.

 If you want to know more about the deatiled features, then utilize auto-completion of TypeScript or read the [Guide Documents](https://github.com/samchon/URLVariables/wiki).
 If you want to know about the `std.HashMap`, base class of the `URLVariables`, then visit the [TSTL proejct](https://github.com/samchon/tstl).